tareqomrani/tareqomrani/README.md

 ## Hi, I’m Tareq Omrani

-I’m rebuilding my career with a focused specialization in **autonomous systems, AI engineering, UAV simulation, and cybersecurity**.
+I’m rebuilding my **tech career** with a focused specialization in **autonomous systems, AI engineering, UAV simulation, and cybersecurity**.
 My work explores how intelligent models, physics-based simulation, and secure system design come together to create the next generation of autonomous platforms.

 I develop educational and research-grade tools that combine: